 How do I get homeowners insurance in Utah?

 To get a Utah homeowners insurance policy, visit provider websites or contact local agents to get quotes for your home and compare pricing.
+To get the most accurate quotes, use the same levels of coverage and deductible limits for each carrier.

 Is homeowners insurance required in Utah?